 Other Holding Costs

-You may be dealing with property management fees and other costs as a landlord.
+You may be dealing with real estate property management fees and other costs as a landlord.
 And you might own an investment property in Arizona, but you are living out of the area and wish to sell.

 Home Watch Services

-If you live out of the area and aren’t renting out the home with a property management company, you will likely have someone who you have hired to check on the house for you every so often.
+If you live out of the area and aren’t renting out the home with a real estate property management company, you will likely have someone who you have hired to check on the house for you every so often.

 When it comes to your holding costs, it can add up to a small fortune.
 Once you have made the decision to sell your house in Arizona, the faster you do it, the more money you will be able to put in your pocket.
 We invite you to run the numbers for your property so you can determine the selling option that will work best for your house in Arizona!